|

 only provide the high and low, so taking a simple average is our best

+approach.
 Simply put, the Volume Analyzer function is a rough measure of

 the demand for a stock.
 We quantify the plotted VA Line by calculating